mothur/mothur.github.io/_wiki/pcr.seqs.md

 ### ecoli

-The ecoli parameter is used to provide a fasta file containing a single reference sequence (e.g. for e. coli) this must be aligned.
-Mothur will trim to the start and end positions of the reference sequence.
+The ecoli parameter is used to provide a fasta file containing a single reference sequence (e.g. for e. coli) this must be aligned. mothur will trim to the start and end positions of the reference sequence.

 ### start && end